vjayaman/Metrics-CGM-ECC/README.md

 The CGM data, ECC metrics, and merged files (for strains and clusters) will be saved to a newly created *results/* directory.

+**Note:** See the steps in `run_process.sh` for details on how to run each step individually, with arguments.
+I will add detailed steps here as well shortly.

 ## Method 2 (Stable, verified version):

 1. Download version [v1.0](https://github.com/vjayaman/Metrics-CGM-ECC/releases/tag/v1.0)